-- 1. The conduct alleged in the formal complaint would not constitute sexual harassment as defined in the Policy hereinabove, even if proved; and/or - The conduct did not occur in an educational program or activity controlled by King's College (including buildings or property controlled by recognized student organizations), and/or King's College does not have control of the Respondent; and/or

-- 3. The conduct did not occur against a person in the United States; and/or - 4.
-At the time of filing a formal complaint, a complainant is not participating in the education program or activity of King's College. - 5.
-The Respondent cannot be identified by King's College or the Complainant.
+- 1. The conduct alleged in the formal complaint would not constitute sexual harassment as defined in the Policy hereinabove, even if proved; and/or - The conduct did not occur in an educational program or activity controlled by King's College (including buildings or property controlled by recognized student organizations), and/or King's College does not have control of the Respondent; and/or - 3.
+The conduct did not occur against a person in the United States; and/or - 4.
+At the time of filing a formal complaint, a complainant is not participating in or attempting to participate in the education program or activity of King's College.